theobald-software/kb.theobald-software.github.io/content/_yunio/populating-dropdown-boxes in-power-apps-with-sap-data.md

 Set the input parameter NAME1 (Customer's Name) to *Supplied by caller*.
 Select all fields in the table *CUSTOMER_T* for the output.<br>
 image
+{: .box-note }
+**Note:**  In PowerApps every data source is limited to 500 items.
+Therefore, it is recommended to pre-filter requests to a manageable amount of data and a row limit is set in this example.
 2. Download the service definition (![download-file](/img/contents/yunio/download.png) icon) of all 3 services.<br>
 ![yunio-Services-Function-Download](/img/contents/yunio/yunio-run-services-function-download.png){:class="img-responsive" width="800px"}